sree-charan/Full-Blog-Automation/README.md

   - Handles errors gracefully with detailed logging
   - Works completely unattended once set up

+- **Custom Question API Endpoint**:
+  - Generate blog posts from custom topics via a REST API
+  - Submit custom questions or topics from any external application
+  - Access the system programmatically without needing to use the Apps Script editor
+  - Support for both GET and POST requests

+- **Custom Blog Creator UI**:
+  - User-friendly HTML interface for creating blog posts
+  - Simple form that can be hosted anywhere
+  - No coding required for end-users to create posts
+  - Security features including CAPTCHA verification

 ## Setup Instructions

 ### 1. Create a New Google Apps Script Project